The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 🇺🇸 United StatesVaries by state — avg 5–10%5–12%ETFs preferred over physical

-India is among the most expensive places in the world to buy physical gold, primarily because of the 15% basic customs duty plus 3% GST — an effective 18% premium on the international spot price before the jeweller's markup.
-This is why for Indian investors, paper gold formats (SGBs, ETFs, digital gold) are almost always more efficient than buying physical gold abroad and importing it.
+India is among the most expensive places in the world to buy physical gold — an effective 18% premium on the international spot price before the jeweller's markup.
+This is why paper gold formats (SGBs, ETFs, digital gold) are almost always more efficient for Indian investors.

 How to Invest in Gold Safely in India — Complete Guide 2026